![]() |

 First, create a distribution package that includes all the files required for the installation of the driver on the target computer.

-, installing the specific INF file for your device, and installing your Kernel PlugIn driver (if you have created one).
+, installing the specific INF file for your device and installing your Kernel PlugIn driver (if you have created one).
+These steps can be performed using the wdreg

-Finally, you need to install and execute the hardware-control application that you developed with WinDriver.
-These steps can be performed using wdreg utility.
+Finally, you need to execute the hardware-control application that you developed with WinDriver.

 It is also important to mention that all OS references in this document are applicable only to WinDriver versions that officially support these operating systems.